Children of Russia: Attempts to retrieve the Niños children by the Spanish state

 The return of the Niños evacuees, especially those in the Soviet Union, was something which the Franco regime in Spain continued to pursue.
 Even before the end of the Second World War, the Falange took control of the repatriation project.
 Manuel Hedilla, head of the organisation, sent a letter to The Times in 1937 asking for help in reversing what he described as "inhumane export of children" to the Soviet Union, offering to defray the costs of maintaining the children.
 The Servicio Exterior de Falange (the Falange Foreign Service) was placed in charge of the project.
 The records are held in the Alcalá de Henares archives, including a 1949 document describing some of the methods used.

 "Nuestros delegados en el extranjero solicitan su devolución a España; en un 99 por ciento de los casos esa solicitud es denegada.
 Se recurre entonces sin miramientos a los medios extraordinarios, con los que, de una forma u otra, casi siempre se logra al fin obtener al menor."
 (Our delegates abroad request their return to Spain; but in 99 percent of cases that request is denied.
 Extraordinary means are then used without regard, with which, in one way or another, it is almost always possible to finally obtain the minor.)

-The first returnee under this policy was one of the Niños who become a soldier in the Red Army, and was taken prisoner during the Winter War between the Soviet Union and Finland in 1939–40.
+The first returnee under this policy was one of the Niños who became a soldier in the Red Army, and was taken prisoner during the Winter War between the Soviet Union and Finland in 1939–40.
 Information obtained from him convinced the Falange that the Niños were being trained as communist activists.
 This was enhanced by the Nazi capture of a group of Niños in 1942, allegedly members of an "activist cell".
 The regime was always suspicious that the repatriated Niños could be communist agents.
-In 1952, the Falangist writer and poet Federico de Urrutia railled against "the minor expatriates of 1937" sent to the Soviet Union, who he claimed "dada la infrahumana educación recibida [...] ya habrían dejado de ser criaturas humanas, para convertirse en desalmados entes sovietizados."
+In 1952, the Falangist writer and poet Federico de Urrutia railed against "the minor expatriates of 1937" sent to the Soviet Union, who he claimed "dada la infrahumana educación recibida [...] ya habrían dejado de ser criaturas humanas, para convertirse en desalmados entes sovietizados."
 (Given the subhuman education they received, [...] they would have ceased to be human creatures, to become soulless Soviet entities.)

 Under this policy, once the child was repatriated, they were not returned to their family, "por no ofrecer [...] ninguna garantía sobre su educación" (for not being able to offer [...] any guarantee on their education), but were handed over to the Auxilio Social (a Francoist era humanitarian relief organisation much used for state propaganda).